Catalogue Performers Interviews Radio Films & books Gallery Concerts Precision Contact По-русски

 Dale Marrs (trumpet) — Thomas Keemss (tam-tam) — Ulrich Eisenlohr (piano) — Roswitha Sperber (contralto)

-23. Piano Sonata No. 5 in ten movements (1986)
+23. Piano Sonata No. 5in ten movements (1986)

 Duration: 16'